adlnet/xAPI-SCORM-Profile/xapi-scorm-profile.md

 See [SCORM Activity Attempt State Object](#scorm-activity-attempt-state) for object format.

 #### ADL Data
 ADL Data is the place to store arbitrary information about the content.
 This value may be large and shared across activities.
-To accommodate for this, the [SCORM Activity State Object](#scorm-activity-state) adl_data property contains an IRI to the [ADL Data  Object](#adl-data-objects).
+To accommodate for this, the [SCORM Activity Attempt State Object](#scorm-activity-attempt-state) adl_data property contains an IRI to the [ADL Data  Object](#adl-data-objects).
 __SCORM 2004:__ `adl.data`
 __SCORM 1.2:__ N/A
 __Experience API:__